KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/README.md

 <br /><br />

 <hr>
-I forgot about this post by Andrej. http://karpathy.github.io/neuralnets/ <br />
+Update 7-11-2024 - I forgot about this post by Andrej. http://karpathy.github.io/neuralnets/ <br />
 And after this post neuralnets + Andrej's first video about micrograd I understood how backpropagation works. <br />
 Everyone should read this post after the micrograd video IMHO.